ColorlibHQ/gentelella/README.md

 3. Now you can code, code and code!
 4. Submit a pull request

+## Gentelella for other platforms and frameworks

+* [Gentelella on Ruby on Rails 4](https://github.com/iogbole/gentelella_on_rails) thanks to Israel Ogbole.
+* [Gentelella on Rails 5.x](https://github.com/mwlang/gentelella-rails) thanks to Michael Lang
+* [Gentelella on Smarty 3](https://github.com/microvb/otp-thing) with one time password generator, validator, and QR code generator that has no web dependencies (self-contained) in PHP thanks to MicroVB INC
+* [Gentelella integrated into Symfony 3](https://github.com/krzysiekpiasecki/Gentelella) full stack PHP framework thanks to Krzysztof Piasecki.
+* [Gentelella on Yii framework 2](https://github.com/yiister/yii2-gentelella) with an asset bundle, a layout template and some widgets.
+* [Gentelella on Angular 2](https://github.com/kmkatsma/angular2-webpack-starter-gentelella) Angular Webpack Starter modified to utilize the Gentelella.
+* [Gentelella on Aurelia](https://github.com/kmkatsma/aurelia-gentelella) Typescript webpack skeleton modified to utilize the Gentelella.
+* [Gentelella on Laravel](https://github.com/Labs64/laravel-boilerplate) PHP / Laravel 5 boilerplate project with Gentelella Admin theme support.
+* [Gentelella on Django](https://github.com/GiriB/django-gentelella) Genetellela modified to fit as a Django app
+* [Gentelella on CakePHP](https://github.com/backstageel/cakephp-gentelella-theme) Gentelella modified to work on CakePHP

+Let us know if you have done integration for this admin template on other platforms and frameworks and we'll be happy to share your work.

 ## Scripts included:
 * Bootstrap
 * Font Awesome